wprender/cloudbreak-docs/docs/shell/terminate.md

 ```
 stack terminate --name myawsstack
 ```
+Other available option is `--wait` - in this case the terminate command will return only after the process has finished.

 >**IMPORTANT** Always use Cloudbreak to terminate the cluster.
 If that fails for some reason, try to delete the CloudFormation stack first.
 Instances are started in an Auto Scaling Group so they may be restarted if you terminate an instance manually!